R A Valuation Services Limited Logo

 Net Asset Valuation

 Another way to value a small business is through a net asset valuation.
-This method is often appropriate for strong, stable businesses with plenty of physical assets (property and manufacturing businesses are good examples).
-Asset valuation can result in the lowest assessment of a business and, for small trading businesses, a net asset approach may not represent fair value.
+This method is often appropriate for strong, stable businesses with plenty of physical assets - property and manufacturing businesses are good examples, and it can also be relevant for liquidation scenarios.
+Asset valuation can result in the lowest assessment of a business and, for small trading businesses, a net asset approach may not represent fair market value.

-Although more typically used for investment into larger organisations or significant asset acquisition, a discounted cash flow methodology can be appropriate for valuations in connection with growth shares and freezer shares - especially for established businesses with predictable cash flows, such as energy companies.
+Although more typically used for investment into larger organisations or significant asset acquisition, a DCF methodology can be appropriate for valuations in connection with growth shares and freezer shares - especially for established businesses with predictable cash flows, such as energy companies.

-In some sectors – such as where there are high volumes of business acquisition and disposal - it can be appropriate to assess a business based on industry rules of thumb.
+In some industry sectors – such as where there are high volumes of business acquisition and disposal - buying and selling businesses is commonplace, which can lead to industry-wide rules of thumb that may be dependent on factors that reflect real-world market demand and acquisition premiums.

 We are happy to explain the process and what you would need to provide, so why not phone the office on 01425 402 402.